p0lygun/Stilllearning/content/blog/opensource-is-easy/index.md

 - what I need to do
 - project structure

-**All these are also True for you too !!!**
+**All these are True for you too !!!**

 So let get to contributing,

 First, we clone and `cd` into the project now, we can clearly see that the "Resume Builder" project is split into two,
 - The Form
 - The Resume
-This also reflects in [Resume Components](https://github.com/xitanggg/open-resume/tree/main/src/app/components) directory
+This also reflects in the [Resume Components](https://github.com/xitanggg/open-resume/tree/main/src/app/components) directory
 ```d
 .
 ├── documentation